DataJuggler/BlazorFileUpload/README.md

 This project was originally a wrapper of Steve Sanderson's BlazorFileInput, but now has been updated to the InputFile .NET component.
 This project has been updated to .NET 8.

-# 11.17.2023: This project has been updated to .NET8.

-# 8.13.2023: DataJuggler.Blazor.Components was updated because DataJuggler.UltimateHelper was updated.

-# 7.13.2023: DataJuggler.Blazor.FileUpload now supports Multille Files.

-# 6.21.2023: New Sample Project Blazor Gallery

 Blazor Gallery is a C#, Blazor, SQL Server image portfolio site, allowing anyone to create up to five folders with up to 20 images per file.